Ma128-bit/B4mu/Utilities/README.md

 ## Approximate Median Significance (AMS)
 * **AMS_scan.py** (run as: `python3 AMS_scan.py`)
-  * Used to search for optimal cutoffs for some variables such as dR and FlightDistBS_SV_Significance
+  * Used to search for optimal cuts for some variables such as dR and FlightDistBS_SV_Significance
 * **MuonID_selection.py** (run as: `MuonID_selection.py`)
   * Used to search for the best Muon ID